Avoid These Top 10 Facebook Messenger Bot Mistakes

 9. Being Overly Pushy or Spammy

-Messaging is an intimate act.
+Messaging is a personal act.
 People are used to messaging with friends, family, and loved ones.
-When inserting bots into the same platforms as these highly personalized conversations, there’s risk of businesses exploiting the interaction by overdoing sales offerings and spammy promotions.
+When inserting bots into the same platforms as these highly personalized conversations, there’s a risk of businesses exploiting the interaction by overdoing sales offerings and spammy promotions.

 To reduce the "spamminess" of your Messenger bot, respond only when users have proactively reached out.
 Resist the temptation to send unsolicited messages just because you have a one-to-one channel open with your audience.